Job Description for a Bicycle Technician

 Economic Outlook and Salary Information

 Bicycle technicians were expected to enjoy increased job opportunities in the coming years.
-The U.S. Bureau of Labor Statistics (BLS) reported that job growth of 22% was predicted from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that job growth of 29% was predicted from 2016-2026.
 Concerns about the environment also may drive up bike sales, affording bicycle technicians more work.
 Bicycle technicians earn their salaries through commission, hourly wages, or a combination of the two.
-The BLS estimated that bicycle technicians made an average of $27,900 annually in May 2015.
+The BLS estimated that bicycle technicians made a $28,390 median annual salary in May 2017.

 Alternative Career Options